Welcome

 Blackwater Valley Countryside Trust

-The river runs from here, all the way to the River Loddon, 22 miles away in Swallowfield
+Water seeping from the sandy hill behind you creates this wet patch, which becomes the River Blackwater then runs all the way to the River Loddon, 22 miles away in Swallowfield!

 Coppicing